jackdpond/MarchMadness25/README.md

 ## Next Steps
 I am already brainstorming for new, more sophisticated models for next year.
 I am thinking of tweaking [this method](https://www.researchgate.net/publication/276069262_Ranking_NCAA_Basketball_Teams_Using_the_Google_PageRank_Algorithm) from Joe Stanek, or abandoning a network-based approach in favor of a different model.
 I think that a weakness of the naive pagerank implementation is that it gives a static ranked list of teams, when in reality a team's strengths and weaknesses may cause them them to beat one team while losing to a second team that the first team beat.
 A better match-up model is required.

+Also, as previously mentioned, I only include games played by tournament teams during the regular season.
+This leaves out valuable information that would contribute to better rankings.
+For 2026, I plan to include every regular season game in the training data.

 Until then, I will be adding methods to Teamranker that take in the rankings, the match-ups of the initial round, and the true results of the tournament in order to evaluate rankings.
 The first question I have is how well my now-fixed ranking method would have performed.
 Beyond that, I'd like to evaluate my rankings on previous years and learn the ideal epsilon value for the PageRank model.
 I would also use this method to evaulate future models.